Download the charter (PDF - 48 KB)

 The committee shall be known as the Council on Graduate Medical Education (COGME) or “Advisory Council."

-COGME is a statutorily mandated advisory committee required by section 762 (42 U.S.C. § 294o) of the Public Health Service (PHS) Act, as amended.
+The COGME is a statutorily mandated advisory committee required by section 762 (42 U.S.C. § 294o) of the Public Health Service (PHS) Act, as amended.
 Except where otherwise indicated, the Advisory Council is governed by provisions of the Federal Advisory Committee Act (FACA) of 1972 (5 U.S.C.
-Appendix 2), as amended, which sets forth standards for the formation and use of advisory committees.
+Appendix 2).

 Objectives and Scope of Activities

-COGME provides recommendations to the Secretary of Health and Human Services (HHS) and Congress on the matters set forth in section 762 (42 U.S.C. § 294o) of the PHS Act.
+The COGME provides recommendations to the Secretary of Health and Human Services (Secretary) and Congress on the matters set forth in section 762 (42 U.S.C. § 294o) of the PHS Act.

 Description of Duties